 To make Taco Shells:

 Cut small pieces of baking paper and place the tortillas on top.
 Place over a grid in the oven and turn the oven on.
-Make sure you make them wide enough so you can fit the filling.
-Cook until it reaches 400 F / 200 C and then cook for further 5-8 minutes or until crispy.
+Make sure you make them wide enough so you can later fit the filling.
+Cook until the oven reaches 400 F / 200 C and then cook for further 5-8 minutes or until crispy.

 First time I made them, they were quite narrow (see below) so I now use one more grid to fit more filling in without breaking the shell.
 Once you have your taco shells done, you can use them in this recipe: Best Keto & Paleo Tacos